Project-MONAI/GenerativeModels/README.md

 ## Community
 Join the conversation on Twitter [@ProjectMONAI](https://twitter.com/ProjectMONAI) or join our [Slack channel](https://forms.gle/QTxJq3hFictp31UM9).

+# Citation

+If you use MONAI Generative in your research, please cite us!
+The citation can be exported from [the paper](https://arxiv.org/abs/2307.15208).

 ## Links
 - Website: https://monai.io/
 - Code: https://github.com/Project-MONAI/GenerativeModels